w601sxs/aws-jpl-rover-workshop/content/_index.md

 ---
-title: "AWS NASA Rover Hackathon"
+title: "AWS JPL Rover Workshop"
 chapter: true
 weight: 1
 ---

-# AWS NASA Rover Hackathon
+# AWS JPL Rover Workshop

 Welcome!
 The exploration of space continues to occur at a rapid pace.
 We want you to journey to Mars and use your skills to improve how rovers on the Red Planet help unlock the secrets of the universe.